• Skip to primary navigation

 perfect today < less wrong tomorrow

-In fact, the only thing we know for sure about that straight line is that it is wrong.
-We just don’t know why… yet.
+In fact, the only thing we know for sure about any good financial plan the moment we finish designing it is that it’s wrong.
+We just don’t know exactly how… yet.

 -Carl